-The Unity of Consciousness.
-In the fourth clace, there are unities of consciousness.
-Besides cognitional contents there are cognitional acts; different kinds of acts have different kinds of avareness, empirical, intelligent, rational.
-But the contents cumulate into unities:what is perceived is what is inquired about; what is inquired about is what is understood; what is understood is what is formulated; what is formulated is what is reflected on: what is reflected on is what is grasped as unconditioned; what is grasped as unconditioned is what is effirmed.
+In the fourth place, there are unities of consciousness.

+Besides cognitional contents there are cognitional acts; different kinds of acts have different kinds of awareness, empirical, intelligent, rational.
+But the contents cumulate into unities: what is perceived is what is inquired about: what is inquired about is what is understood: what is understood is what is formulated: what is formulated is what is reflected on; what is reflected on is what is grasped as unconditioned; what is grasped as unconditioned is what is affirmed.
 Now, just as there are unities on the side of the object, so there are unities on the side of the subject.
-Conscious acts are not so many isolated, random atoms of knowing, but many acts coalesce into a single knowing.
-Not only is there a similarity between my seeing and your hearing, inasmuch as both acts are conscious: there also is an identity involved when my seeing and my hearing or your seeing and your hearing are compared.
+Conscious acts are not so many isolated, random atoms of knowing, but many acts coaloace into a single knowing.
+Not only is there a similarity between my seeing and your hearing, inasmuch as both acts are conscious; there also is an identity involved when my seeing and my hearing or your seeing and your hearing are compared.
 Moreover, this identity extends all along the line.
-Not only is the percept inquired about, understood, formulated, reflected on, grasped as unconditioned, and affirmed, but also there is an identity involved in perceiving, inquiring, under standing, formulating, reflecting, grasping the unconditioned, and affirming.
-Indeed, con ciousness is much more obviously of this unity in diverse acts than of the diverse acts, for it is within the unity that the acts are found and distinguished, and it is the unity that we appeal when we talk about a single field of concciousness and draw a distinction between conscious acts occurring within the field and unconscious acts occurring outside it.
+Not only is the percept inquired about, understood, formulated, reflected on, grasped as unconditioned, and affirmed, but also there is an identity involved in perceiving, inquiring, understanding, formulating, reflecting, grasping the unconditioned, and affirming.
+Indeed, consciousness is much more obviously of this unity in diverse acts than of the diverse acts, for it is within the unity that the acts are found and distinguished, and it is to the unity that we appeal when we talk about a single field of consciousness and draw a distinction between conscious acts occurring within the field and unconscious acts occurring outside it.

 One might go further and argue that, were the unity of consciousness not given, then it would have to be postulated.
 For many contents on diverse levels cumulate into a single known.
-But how can that occur?
-How can images be derived from sensations?
+But how?
+How can images be derived from sensation?
 How can inquiry be about percepts?
 How can insight be into images?